TiagoMA90/digital-nomads/README.md

 ## Posts & Comments
 - When opening a Post, the details of that particular Post is expanded, allowing Users to read the whole article.
-- Users can read and engage with the Post, by leaving Comments and Likes.
+- Users can read and engage with the Post, by leaving Comments and Likes, when clicking the respective buttons.

 <img src="media/readme_img/openpostandcommentpanels.png" alt="Open Posts and Comments">